Sableprashant96/Github_API/README.md

 # Github-Search
 #### GitHub Repositories Listing Page

-This project is a solution to the Fyle Web Development Internship challenge, which involves designing a website that displays public GitHub repositories belonging to a specific user.
+This project involves designing a website that displays public GitHub repositories belonging to a specific user.
 The challenge focuses on implementing server-side pagination, handling API calls, and optionally providing a search functionality.

 ## Project Details